 This vacuum's single-pass performance on hard floors is poor.
 This vacuum is plenty powerful and easily clears away fine material like sand.
 However, the bristles on its SBD 285-3 floorhead are too closely spaced and too short to allow it to pass over large and medium-sized material like cereal or rice, causing it to simply push around this type of material.
 When dealing with this kind of debris, you'll need to lift the vacuum head so that the vacuum can suck everything up.
 Alternatively, consider purchasing Miele's Parquet Twister head, which has less closely packed bristles.

 When used with its straight-suction SBD 285-3 floorhead, this vacuum struggles on high-pile carpet.
 While its powerful suction motor enables it to easily clear away finer, lightweight debris like sand, its floorhead simply isn't high enough to pass over medium and large debris like rice or sand.
-If you want to deal with this kind of debris on this surface type, you'll need to buy a C1 variant that can accept a powerhead, like the C1 Cat & Dog, which comes with a height-adjustable SEB 228 powerhead.
+If you want to deal with this kind of debris on this surface type, you'll need to buy another C1 variant that can accept a powerhead or another Miele model, like the C1 Cat & Dog or Miele Complete C3 Cat & Dog, both of which come with a height-adjustable SEB 228 powerhead.

 This vacuum isn't well-suited to low-pile carpet when used with the SBD 285-3 floorhead.
 It's more than powerful enough to suck up fine debris like sand worked into carpet fibers, but the straight-suction head simply pushes around larger debris like rice or cereal instead of allowing the vacuum to pass over it; you'll need to lift the vacuum head to clear away this kind of debris.